Displacements of automorphisms of free groups I: Displacement functions, minpoints and train tracks: Displacement function and train track maps for automorphisms

-$\phi$ is {\em irreducible} if it is not reducible. \end{defn} \begin{rem} In the connected case, if $G=F_n$ then this definition coincides with the usual definition of irreducibility.
+\end{defn} \begin{rem} In the connected case, if $G=F_n$ then this definition coincides with the usual definition of irreducibility.
 For irreducible automorphisms we have $\Min(\phi)\neq\emptyset$, but the converse is not true in general.
 (See~\cite{FM13} for more details.)

 \end{rem}

 \begin{rem} If $\phi$ is irreducible, then any closed simplex has a min-point for $\lambda$.
 (See for instance~\cite[Section~$8$]{FM13}.
 See also Proposition~\ref{propfinvariance} below.)
 In~\cite{BestvinaBers,FM13} automorphisms so that $\Min(\phi)\neq\emptyset$ and $\lambda>1$ are called hyperbolic. \end{rem}